Tableau Data Connections to Databases and Multiple Sources

 - Select "Web Data Connector" from the list.

-Tableau Server can store extracted data sources and database connections.
+Tableau Server can store extracted data sources and data connections in Tableau.
 In enterprise level, it is important to keep all the required data connections in Tableau Server.
 It helps all the users of the enterprise to connect to the data source easily.
 The data sets in the Tableau Server can connect to Tableau Desktop by following the given procedures.

 - Enter the registered email id and password.